Is my fuel pump bad? We’re pretty sure you have asked yourself this question. The fuel pump is what sends gas to the engine and makes your car run.

-This can be a result of your car not getting enough fuel fast enough.
+This can result from your car not getting enough fuel fast enough.
 It has too much gas and creates an imbalance in air/fuel ratios in the cylinder head.

 7. Engine stalls at low speeds

-A failing fuel pump can affect how well your car can accelerate, but also how it does at low speeds.
+A failing fuel pump can affect how well your car can accelerate and how it does at low speeds.
 When stopping or idling, you may notice that it takes you much longer than usual to come to a full stop as the engine keeps stalling out.

 This could result in you having some trouble parking.
 Because the car has difficulty coming to a complete halt.